-Illinois law requires that motor vehicle owners must register their vehicle with the Illinois Vehicle Services Department before taking it on the road.
+Illinois law requires that motor vehicle owners register their vehicle with the Illinois Vehicle Services Department before taking it on the road.
 Both new and second-hand vehicles must be registered, regardless of whether they are purchased from a dealer or an individual.
 In addition, new Illinois residents who have registered their vehicle in another state must register their vehicle in Illinois.
-The initial vehicle registration must be done in person, and registration renewals must be done annually, either in person, online or by mail or telephone.
+The initial vehicle registration must be done in person, and registration renewals must be done annually and either in person, online, by mail, or telephone.

 If you purchase a car, titling and registration must be done within 20 days of the purchase.
 If you are a new resident of Illinois, you need to do this within 30 days.

-If you are registering a motor vehicle in Illinois for the first time, the process is decried below the following links.
+If you are registering a motor vehicle in Illinois for the first time, the process is described below in the following links.

 Guide to Illinois vehicle registration renewal.
 What is required for renewing your vehicle registration in IL, where and when to renew your vehicle, fees, mailing address, forms, etc

 IL Vehicle registration replacement information for lost, stolen or damaged vehicle registrations.
 Step-by-step guide to getting a new copy of your vehicle registration.

 The Illinois Vehicle Code contains all of state’s the traffic laws regarding driver licensing and vehicle registration.

 This article is an overview of license / car registration plates.
 It covers the regulations for displaying and mainting your plates as well as information on vanity, disability and vintage vehicle plates.